 This section describes the example test benches and example tests used to demonstrate the abilities of each AXI BFM pair.
 Example tests are delivered either in VHDL or Verilog based on the design entry while generating the core.
-These example designs are available in the AXI\BFM installation area.
+These example designs are available in the AXI_BFM installation area.
 Each AXI master is connected to a single AXI slave, and then direct tests are used to transfer data from the master to the slave and from the slave to the master.

-It is worth remembering that the BFMs are not fully autonomous.
-For example, the AXI Master BFM is only a user-driven verification component that enables the user to generate valid AXI protocol scenarios.
+RECOMMENDED: The AXI BFM is not fully autonomous.
+For example, the AXI Master BFM is only a user-driven verification component that enables you to generate valid AXI protocol scenarios.
 Furthermore, if tests are written using the channel level API it is possible that the AXI protocol can be accidentally violated.
 For this reason, Xilinx recommends using the function level API for each BFM.

-The AMBA AXI protocol specification [Ref 3], Section 3.3, Dependencies between Channel Handshake Signals, states that:
+The AMBA® AXI Protocol Specification, Section 3.3, Dependencies between Channel Handshake Signals, states that: